PIH/mirebalais-smoke-tests/README.md

 Where the database name, `<server_name>`, is the SDK server name.

-## Additional setup for the Haiti suite
+## Additional setup

+* Create a provider for the "admin" user using Admin -> Manage Users.

+### For Haiti

 * The locale must be "ht"/"Kreyol", at least for the "admin" user.
-* Make sure that all locations have default wristband, label and ID card printers assigned
+* Make sure that all locations have default wristband, label and ID card printers assigned.

 # Running Tests